Azpect3120/document-sync-protocol/specification.md

     /**
      *  Should the server display the cursor of the users in the document.
+     *  Value provided determines the time between each sync event in
+     *  milliseconds.
+     *  When 0, server will not accept the clients cursor location.
      */
-    cursorSync: boolean;
+    cursorSync: integer;

     /**
-     *  Should the server display the number of clients connected to the server.
+     *  Should the server display the number of clients connected to
+     *  the server.
      */
     clientCount: boolean;
 }